dragonflyoss/Dragonfly/docs/cli_reference/dfget.md

 ```
       --alivetime duration    Alive duration for which uploader keeps no accessing by any uploading requests, after this period uploader will automically exit (default 5m0s)
+      --cacerts strings       The cacert file which is used to verify remote server when supernode interact with the source.
       --callsystem string     The name of dfget caller which is for debugging.
 Once set, it will be passed to all components around the request to make debugging easy
       --clientqueue int       specify the size of client queue which controls the number of pieces that can be processed simultaneously (default 6)
       --console               show log on console, it's conflict with '--showbar'